mcsalvadorg/mcsalvadorg/README.md

 - 💞️ I’m looking to collaborate on data science, data analysis and business intelligence projects.
 - 📫 mcsalvadorg@gmail.com
 - 😄 Pronouns: Maria Concepcion
-- ⚡ Fun fact: I love working with data and am motivated by continuous learning
+- ⚡ Fun fact: I love working with data and I´m motivated by continuous learning.

 <!---
 mcsalvadorg/mcsalvadorg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.